dmccreary/dmccreary/docs/recommendations.md

 * Dan was senior to Janice but didn't manage Janice directly

 Working with Dan at his company Integrity Solutions was one of the best experience throughout my career.
 Dan always made sure employees at his company were given everything needed to do their jobs along with a great working enviroment.
 Dan's knowledge, skills and integrity were one of the reasons the company was so successful.
 If ever given the opportunity to work with Dan again, I would take it in a heartbeat!

-#### Arun Batchu

-* Research VP | Software Engineering : AI, Technology, People, Practices
-* May 9, 2007
-* Arun worked with Dan on the same team

-Dan is one of the most influential persons in my professional career: teaching me the importance of semantics and meta-data, the power of declarative thinking and showing me the road ahead.
-Grounded in solid theory, Dan is a brilliant but pragmatic entrepreneur,architect,developer and teacher with bottomless empathy towards all people with an equally grand appetite for learning and change.
-It is both an honor and a pleasure to work with Dan.
-I would jump at any opportunity to work with or for him again.

 #### Gerhard Kessel